SAN Applications In High Throughput Data Services

 The SAN switch is at the heart of most storage area networks, and its main function is to transport storage data among computers and shared storage systems.
 To construct a SAN, a switch joins numerous host servers made up of memory servers.
 Some switches can create a rudimentary SAN fabric as a stand-alone device, while others can be linked together to create a bigger SAN fabric.

 SAN fabrics are multi-SAN switch interconnections that are active, intelligent, and non-shared.
-They expand the number of connections that can be made in a SAN.
+They expand the number of connections that you can make it in a SAN.
 Network Storage host bus adapters (HBA) connect switches and file servers.

 The fundamental rationale for all SAN systems is the server infrastructure, which consists of various server platforms.
 With projects like server consolidation, you can get a lot done in a short amount of time.